pyrdm/pyrdm/docs/source/application_fluidity.rst

 version of Fluidity from the file ``version.h`` stored in the ``include`` directory of the local Fluidity repository on your computer.
 This file is created at compile-time when the Fluidity binary is built.
-If this file is not present (perhaps because you haven’t built Fluidity yet), then Fluidity-Publish will instead use the version (SHA-1 key) of the HEAD commit of the local repository.
+If this file is not present (perhaps because you haven't built Fluidity yet), then Fluidity-Publish will instead use the version (SHA-1 key) of the HEAD commit of the local repository.